 She organized a Kellogg-sponsored workshop, the first of its kind, in April for more than a dozen female scholars on the forefront of violence research in political science.
 The event, which included an open panel discussion on the challenges of conducting fieldwork as a woman, was aimed at increasing gender equality in academia and targeted early- to mid-career scholars.

-She’s also coauthoring a paper with Trejo and PhD fellow Juan Albarracín on the impact of transitional justice processes on criminal violence in new democracies, which is under review.
+She’s also coauthoring a paper with Trejo and PhD fellow Juan Albarracín (political science) on the impact of transitional justice processes on criminal violence in new democracies, which is under review.

 “I expect Lucía to become one of our best Kellogg ambassadors in the professional world – someone who will devote her life as a scholar to improve the quality of democracy for citizens around the world,” Trejo said.